U.S.A.

 Some categorised this as a comedy horror but I never saw the comedy in it at all.

 The acting is very well done.
-I enjoyed Robert Forster as a tough cop trying to flush out the alligator.
+I enjoyed Robert Forster (David Madison) as a tough cop trying to flush out the alligator showing good emotions and excellent aggressions to when he needed to do all of this.
+Of course he was always a successful character actor and often played these types of roles.

-Jack Carter who played the mayor didn't do too well with his acting career during the late 80's as he accpeted roles in various trashy direct-to-video dud's but later on got his acting career back on track in the movie Play it to the Bone.
+Jack Carter (Mayor) who played a politician seemed to carry off his role fairly well but didn't do too well with his acting career during the late 80's as he accpeted roles in various trashy direct-to-video dud's but later on got his acting career back on track in the movie Play it to the Bone.

 Many gory scenes in this one as it was also shown on TV too when my TV station was playing a movie but of course it advised viewer discretion.